metaperl/binary-martingale/hacked.md

 password is needed before you can access funds or see the transaction overview.

-None of these wallets require a 2FA code to withdraw funds.
+None of these wallets *require* a passcode to withdraw funds.
 No bank or ATM on this planet would allow funds to move without verifying the identity of the mover in at least 2 ways.